DevAttaulNoor/FacebookClone-ReactWebsite/Readme.md

 ## Introduction
-The Facebook Clone project is a web application created using the React.js library and integrated with Firebase services.
+The Facebook Clone project is a web application created using the ReactJs library and integrated with Firebase services.
 Its purpose is to mimic the fundamental features of Facebook, allowing users to create profiles, like, comment and share on posts, interact with other users, and experience a real-time social networking environment.

-Link to visit the website: